KryeKuzhinieri/world-map-of-ad-impressions-and-clicks/readme.md

 1. Get your API key here: https://onboard.windsor.ai
 2. Enter it line 9 of `main.py` file.
 3. Run `pip install -r requirements.txt` and then `python main.py`
-4. Share your gif on Twitter.
+4. Share your gif on social media.

+You can run all the code on the cloud using this Google Collab Notebook: https://colab.research.google.com/drive/1i7AuoCwKQmLacZjT_mn9HpF-I48PNrsc?usp=sharing

 ### Introduction
 This repository offers two kinds of solutions.
 First, it provides the functionality to create animated maps in HTML